 The drivers of climate-related disaster risks - the factors that influence the impact of such disaster on societies by shaping exposure, susceptibility, and vulnerability (or lack of capacity) - are often related to levels of sustainable development.
 Factors of sustainable development shape the incidence of natural disasters.
 Unsustainable development increases the probability to natural disasters through pollution, increased levels of greenhouse gas emissions, environmental degradation, and inadequate land planning.
 Unsustainable development also increases a society's exposure and susceptibility to natural hazards and consequently aggravate the impact of a natural hazard within a society.
-Through these mechanisms, climate security risk is shaped by factors of sustainable development.53
+Through these mechanisms, climate security risk is shaped by factors of sustainable development.47

 While sustainable development influences and aggravates climate-related disaster risk, natural disasters also impact levels of sustainable development.
 Natural hazards can critically damage livelihoods - through death, injury, the destruction of assets, essential resources, or infrastructure - and potentially drive already susceptible populations (further) into poverty.
 In certain scenarios, the substantial social and economic consequences produced by climate-related disasters might destabilize societies and generate security threats.
-In this way, natural hazards and sustainable development aggravate one another in a vicious cycle that can accumulate in disasters.54
+In this way, natural hazards and sustainable development aggravate one another in a vicious cycle that can accumulate in disasters.48

 The direct and indirect relationship between climate-related disaster risk and sustainable development has been established and underlined by many international organizations, including the United Nations Development Programme (UNDP), the United Nations Office for Disaster Risk Reduction (UNDRR), and the IPCC.
-Many of the Sustainable Development Goals (SDGs) of the UN are focused on factors that influence drivers of climate security risk, such as poverty, inequality, employment, infrastructure, or institutions.
-55 Both the Hyogo Framework for Action and the Sendai Framework for Disaster Risk Reduction underlined the need to integrate disaster risk reduction and sustainable development, which they consider two interrelated objectives.
-56 Identifying and addressing these underlying factors and drivers of disaster risk is essential in order to reduce, mitigate, or even prevent contemporary and future climate security risks.
-57 58
+Many of the Sustainable Development Goals (SDGs) of the UN are focused on factors that influence drivers of climate security risk, such as poverty, inequality, employment, infrastructure, or institutions.49 Both the Hyogo Framework for Action and the Sendai Framework for Disaster Risk Reduction underlined the need to integrate disaster risk reduction and sustainable development, which they consider two interrelated objectives.50 Identifying and addressing these underlying factors and drivers of disaster risk is essential in order to reduce, mitigate, or even prevent contemporary and future climate security risks.51

 The Hyogo Framework for Action 2005-2015 emphasized the importance of developing disasters risk and vulnerability indicators to evaluate the adverse effects of disasters on societies and to inform effective disaster risk reduction strategies.
-According
+According to the Framework, this set of indicators needs to be able to assess social, economic, institutional, and environmental conditions that shape the disaster risk of a society

-53 United Nations Development Programme, "Reducing Disaster Risk: A Challenge for Development" (New York: United Nations Development Programme, 2004), 10-11.
+47 United Nations Development Programme, "Reducing Disaster Risk: A Challenge for Development" (New York: United Nations Development Programme, 2004), 10-11.

-United Nations Development Programme, 26.
+48 United Nations Development Programme, 26.

-55 United Nations Office for Disaster Risk Reduction, "National Disaster Risk Assessment: Governance System, Methodologies, and Use of Results 2017," 17.
+49 United Nations Office for Disaster Risk Reduction, "National Disaster Risk Assessment: Governance System, Methodologies, and Use of Results 2017," 17.

-56 Jörn Birkmann, "Measuring Vulnerability to Promote Disaster-Resilient Societies: Conceptual Frameworks and Definitions," 41; United Nations International Strategy for Disaster Reduction, "Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters" (Geneva: United Nations International Strategy for Disaster Reduction, 2007); United Nations Office for Disaster Risk Reduction, "Sendai Framework for Disaster Risk Reduction 2015-2030" (Geneva: United Nations Office for Disaster Risk Reduction, 2015).
+50 Jörn Birkmann, "Measuring Vulnerability to Promote Disaster-Resilient Societies: Conceptual Frameworks and Definitions," 41; United Nations International Strategy for Disaster Reduction, "Hyogo Framework for Action 2005-2015: Building the Resilience of Nations and Communities to Disasters" (Geneva: United Nations International Strategy for Disaster Reduction, 2007); United Nations Office for Disaster Risk Reduction, "Sendai Framework for Disaster Risk Reduction 2015-2030" (Geneva: United Nations Office for Disaster Risk Reduction, 2015).